kalkohli/hdruk-phd-handbook/course_docs/applications.md

 - [Sign up for our mailing list](https://www.turing.ac.uk/work-turing/studentships/hdruk-turing-wellcome-studentships-mailing-list)

 Health Data Research UK and The Alan Turing Institute are committed to championing equality, diversity, and inclusion.
-If you have questions about the studentships or require adjustments to the application process, please contact the **Academic Recruitment team** via email ([academic-recruitment@turing.ac.uk](academic-recruitment@turing.ac.uk)) or telephone (**+44 (0)203 862 3345**).
+If you have questions about the studentships or require adjustments to the application process, please contact the **Programme Administration team** via email ([phd@hdruk.ac.uk](academic-recruitment@turing.ac.uk)) or telephone (**+44 (0)203 862 3379**).

 For more information about how we process applicant’s data please view our [Transparency Notice](https://www.hdruk.ac.uk/wp-content/uploads/2019/11/Transparency-notice-for-HDRUK-Turing-PhD-Programme-applications.pdf).